danielabar/meblog/src/markdown/ip-based-route-restrictions-on-heroku-with-rails.md

 The solution has a few moving parts, but the core idea is to use a [Rails Advanced Route Constraint](https://guides.rubyonrails.org/routing.html#advanced-constraints) to wrap the entire `/admin` namespace.
 A route constraint is any object that responds to `matches?(request)` and returns a boolean.
 If it returns `true`, the routes inside the `constraints` block are accessible.
 If it returns `false`, Rails treats them as if they don't exist and returns a 404.

-Our constraint checks the client's IP address against a configurable allowlist of VPN egress IPs.
-Supporting this are a YAML config file for per-environment IP lists, and a feature flag for instant rollback without redeployment.
+Our constraint checks the client's IP address against a configurable allowlist of VPN egress IPs, backed by a YAML config file for per-environment IP lists.

 Here's how the pieces fit together:

 1. **YAML config** defines the allowed VPN IPs per environment (and a bypass keyword for dev/test)
-2. **Constraint class** implements `matches?(request)` — checks the feature flag, then checks the IP
+2. **Constraint class** implements `matches?(request)` — checks the client IP against the allowlist
 3. **Route wiring** wraps the admin namespace with the constraint
-4. **Feature flag** provides a kill switch to disable the restriction instantly

 ## The Implementation